What is a Scrum master?

-A Scrum Master is a facilitator for an Agile development team.
+A Scrum master is a facilitator for an Agile development team.
 They are responsible for managing the exchange of information between team members.
 Scrum is a project management framework that enables a team to communicate and self-organize to make changes quickly, in accordance with Agile principles.

-Although the scrum analogy was first applied to manufacturing in a paper by Hirotaka Takeuchi and Ikujiro Nonaka, the approach is often used in Agile software development and other types of project management.
+Although the scrum analogy was first applied to manufacturing in a paper by Hirotaka Takeuchi and Ikujiro Nonaka, the approach is often used in Agile software development and other types of Agile project management.
 The term comes from the sport rugby, where opposing teams huddle together during a scrum to restart the game.
-In product development, team members huddle together each morning for a stand-up meeting where they review progress and essentially restart the project.
+In product development, team members huddle together each morning for a daily stand-up meeting where they review progress and essentially restart the project.

-What does a Scrum Master do?
+What does a Scrum master do?

-During the daily meetings, the Scrum Master asks the team members three questions:
+During the daily meetings, the Scrum master asks the team members three questions:

 - What did you do yesterday?

 - Are there any impediments in your way?

 The Scrum master then uses the answers to those questions to inform tactical changes to the team's process, if necessary.

 Although the title of Scrum master sounds powerful, this position is not the project leader and is not held accountable for project outcomes; this responsibility is given to the team as a whole.
 Although the official Scrum Guide no longer refers to the Scrum master as a servant leader as it once did, their purpose does serve the team through the Scrum process, creating a framework in which every team member can do their best work to meet a common goal.

 An ideal Agile team has the team -- not one individual -- manage its process.
 However, the Scrum master position evolved to take responsibility, while keeping the process as team-oriented as possible.